-Based on an impairment review of the investments in associates at December 31, 2018, a year to date impairment loss of \$6,352 (2017 - \$nil) on Economic has been recorded in net income.
+Based on an impairment review of the investments in associates at December 31, 2019, a year to date impairment loss of \$5,779 (2018 - \$6,352) on Economic has been recorded in net income.
 Impairment was assessed on these investments due to a number of factors, including the severity of the unrealized loss compared to the cost and the amount of time the investment had an unrealized loss.